techidaily/site-ai-voice-clone/source/_posts/ai-avatars-online.md

  We live in an AI-centric world with YouTube automation coming into play.
 A lot of YouTubers nowadays go to the automation path since it gives them a positive return on their investment.
 Let’s say that you are going to start your explainer YouTube channel or an eCommerce-related one.

- In that case, you should leverage[Virbo Live,](https://virbo.wondershare.com/virbo-live.html) which is a cost-effective and multilingual AI avatar tool.
+ In that case, you should leverage [Virbo Live,](https://virbo.wondershare.com/virbo-live.html) which is a cost-effective and multilingual AI avatar tool.
 You can create explainer videos, host live shopping sessions, and do seamless AI streaming with vTubers and avatars.

 [Virbo Live](https://virbo.wondershare.com/virbo-live.html) makes**YouTube video streaming** easier, effective and saves you a lot of time and money at the same time.
 Here are some of the Virbo features that help you upscale your YouTube live streams to become successful streamers.